 - five percent above the employee's regular base rate of pay.

 This temporary pay adjustment shall be for a minimum of two weeks and a maximum of one hundred eighty days, except when an extension is approved by the Human Resources.

 Authorization Process for Classified and Unclassified Employees

 A Working Out of Classification Authorization form must be submitted prior to the start of the pay period that includes the time worked out of classification.
 (Electronic copies of the form are available for completion and printing on the HR website.)
-The Working Out of Classification Authorization form must be completed by the supervisor, approved by the Department director, and forwarded to the Compensation area in the Department of Human Resources for final authorization.
+The Working Out of Classification Authorization form must be completed by the supervisor, approved by the department director, and forwarded to Compensation area of Human Resources for final authorization.
 The Compensation staff checks the form to ensure that the duties required of the employee are assigned to the appropriate classification and rate of pay.
 Then the Working Out of Classification Authorization form is forwarded to the appropriate HR Operations Analyst for input into Banner.